 Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

-Use the Deploy a Database to a Windows Azure VM wizard to deploy a database from an instance of the Database Engine to SQL Server in a Windows Azure Virtual Machine (VM).
-The wizard uses a full database backup operation, so it always copies the complete database schema and the data from a SQL Server user database.
+Use the Deploy a SQL Server Database to an Azure VM wizard to deploy a database from an instance of the Database Engine to SQL Server in an Azure Virtual Machine (VM).
+The wizard utilizes a full database backup operation, so it always copies the complete database schema and the data from a SQL Server user database.
 The wizard also does all of the Azure VM configuration for you, so no pre-configuration of the VM is required.

 Before You Begin

 To complete this wizard, you must be able to provide the following information and have these configuration settings in place:

 The Microsoft account details associated with your Azure subscription.

 SQL Server currently supports publishing profile version 2.0.
 To download the supported version of the publishing profile, see Download Publishing Profile 2.0.